timurcarstensen/emtp22-ai-turing-tumble/docs/reinforcement-learning.md

 of the next hardest difficulty (two steps away from a solution).
 This process repeats as the agent again increases its win-rate on those now more difficult problems.

-To gradually have the agent learn how to fulfill a specification by manipulating the CF matrix, the reinforcement learning environment implements curriculum learning (more specifically: [vanilla CL](https://arxiv.org/abs/2101.10382)).
-In our setup, once the agent achieves a certain win-rate threshold on problems of the easiest difficulty (only one entry in the CF matrix to be changed), the trainer will call `env.increment_phase()` such that all following episodes are now of the next hardest difficulty (two steps away from a solution).
-This process repeats as the agent again increases its win-rate on those now more difficult problems.

 #### Hyperparameter Optimisation (HPO)

 The [Asynchronous Hyperband Scheduler](https://arxiv.org/abs/1810.05934) is